 A ULIP is an elaborate, detailed instrument.
 Make sure you know exactly what kind of returns you are in for when you buy one.
 For maximum choice and flexibility, choose a ULIP like Invest 4G which provides a plethora of options.

 All of us have dreams for ourselves and for our families.
-Canara HSBC Oriental Bank of Commerce Life Insurance's Invest 4G is a ULIP that supports you in planning to achieve your dreams.
+Canara HSBC Life Insurance's Invest 4G is a ULIP that supports you in planning to achieve your dreams.
 It is a protection and savings oriented plan that provides you maximum flexibility with 7 different funds and 4 different portfolio strategies to choose from.
 There is also an option of Return of Mortality Charge.
 Switching and redirection of funds is a breeze with this plan.
 Plus, you also get Loyalty Additions and Wealth Boosters, and all of this is just a few clicks away!

 We will call you shortly.